 Special Collections Research & Access

-While visitors are always welcome, research visits to the Julian Edison Department of Special Collections by appointment only.
-Please see the Plan Your Visit section on this page for appointments and see the Library Hours page for the Special Collection Reading Room hours of operation.
+While visitors are always welcome, research visits to the Julian Edison Department of Special Collections are by appointment only.
+Please see the Plan Your Visit section on this page for appointments and the Library Hours page for the Special Collection Reading Room hours of operation.

-The Julian Edison Department of Special Collections Reading Room is located in Olin Library (Level 1) at the center of the Danforth Campus where researchers, visitors, and classes can access a wide variety of collections.
+The Julian Edison Department of Special Collections Reading Room is located in Olin Library (Level 1) at the center of the Danforth Campus, where researchers, visitors, and classes can access a wide variety of collections.

-Search the Special Collections | Contact Us | Plan Your Visit | Instruction & Class Visits | Locations | Research Guidelines | Research Policies Procedures & Forms | Requesting Reproductions | Licensing & Publication | University Archives Info for Staff | Donations | Special Collections Collection Development Policy
+Jump to: Search the Special Collections | Contact Us | Plan Your Visit | Instruction & Class Visits | Locations | Research Guidelines | Research Policies Procedures & Forms | Requesting Reproductions | Licensing & Publication | University Archives Info for Staff | Donations | Special Collections Collection Development Policy

 Search the Special Collections